-The Legal Aid Society’s Internship Program allows law students to make equal access to justice a reality.
+The Legal Aid Society’s Internship & Fellowship Program allows law students and recent graduates to make equal access to justice a reality.

-Interns help expand LAS’ capacity to provide legal services to clients in need.
+Interns & Fellows help expand LAS’ capacity to provide legal services to clients in need.

-LAS pairs each law student with a staff attorney supervisor.
-Interns have the opportunity to:
+LAS pairs each intern or fellow with a staff attorney supervisor.
+Interns and fellows work closely with their supervisor on active legal cases throughout their internship or fellowship.
+Interns and fellows have the opportunity to:

 - Interview clients;